test-runner-js/esm-runner/README.md

 # esm-runner

 A specialisation of [test-runner](https://github.com/test-runner-js/test-runner) for testing ECMAScript modules.

-It is functionally identically to test-runner with one exception: it accepts ESM files (typically with the extension `.mjs`) as input.
-Requires Node.js v10.
+This tool is functionally identically to [test-runner](https://github.com/test-runner-js/test-runner) with one exception: it accepts ESM files (typically with the extension `.mjs`) as input.

-Please see the [test-runner readme](https://github.com/test-runner-js/test-runner) and [wiki](https://github.com/test-runner-js/test-runner/wiki).
+Please see the [test-runner readme](https://github.com/test-runner-js/test-runner) and [wiki](https://github.com/test-runner-js/test-runner/wiki) for documentation.

 * * *